Huji-Bezalel-Advanced-Unity/Omer-Elhadad-Boss-Level/README.md

 I'm planning on expanding this fight with more polish, additional attack patterns, and possibly extra phases.
 If you have thoughts, ideas, or find bugs — feel free to open an issue or reach out.

----

-Let me know if you'd like me to add:

 * A **technical section** explaining the phase transitions or projectile system
 * A **DevLog** template